Search Our Website

 Sources of Operational Risk

-• This is the basic definition of Op Risk and is the premise of more complex and derivative definitions used by global regulatory bodies (including the Basel Committee on Banking Supervision) and private institutions.
+• This represents the base definition of Op Risk and is the premise of complex and derivative definitions used by global regulatory bodies (including the Basel Committee on Banking Supervision) and private institutions.

 • Operational Risk is the most important Business Risk statistically.